bastienqueste/gliderad2cp/docs/source/index.rst

 Step 2.
 Process velocities
 --------------------------

+Prerequisite: Get pre and post dive GPS locations from glider data

+To calculate dive average current we require more variables, including estimates of the glider's movement through the water.
+For this, we need the pre and post dive GPS locations of the glider.
+This calculation varies between glider models, processing tools and glider firmware versions.
+See the documentation for more examples of this calculation and make use of the verification plots.
+You can also provide your own input table of pre and post dive GPS locations and times.

+An worked example is provided in the notebook, showing GPS location calculation from a 2024 SeaExplorer dataset.
+More examples can be found in the section :ref:`gps-calculations`.

 Vertical shear of horizontal velocities is calculated by gridded the ENU relative velocities into vertical bins.
 These vertical velocities of shear can then be integrated into velocity profiles.

 ``process_currents.process()`` executes the following functions in order

 1. ``get_DAC`` - Calculate dive-averaged currents using the ADCP as a DVL.